About the Journal

 IMAGINATIONS: JOURNAL OF CROSS-CULTURAL IMAGE STUDIES

 Imaginations is a multilingual, open-access journal of international visual cultural studies.
-It is published twice yearly and is double-blind peer-reviewed.
+It is published twice yearly and peer-reviewed.
 As a knowledge democracy project, Imaginations is free to submit to and free to read.
 Founded at the University of Alberta in 2010, the journal is funded by the federal granting agency of the Social Sciences and Humanities Research Council of Canada (SSHRC).

 Imaginations showcases artistic work and scholarly research.
 It focuses on innovative artistic practices and interdisciplinary, intercultural theoretical understandings of images, screens and visual culture.
 The journal provides an online installation venue for original artwork and publishes academic articles in original languages and translated into French or English.